Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Introduction

 Third, the output factor represents the type of feedback sent by the WIP system to the user based on the user's stepping gestures.
-This paper uses a pseudo-haptic approach \cite{Pusch:2011}, which is a method to simulate a pseudo-load sensation by adjusting the output speed gain to the stepping gesture to enhance the realism of the VE.
-The pseudo-haptic approach was expected to be synergistic with the elastic input for the realism of the interaction with the VE \cite{Paljic:2004, Achibet:2014, Achibet:2015}.
+This paper uses a pseudo-haptic approach \cite{Pusch:2011} to simulate body load sensations such as the one experienced when walking on a slope by adjusting the output speed gain to the stepping gesture to enhance the realism of the VE.
+The pseudo-haptic approach has a synergy with the elastic input and the combination of them improves the realism of the interaction with the VE \cite{Paljic:2004, paljic2004evaluation, Achibet:2014, Achibet:2015}.
 Furthermore, our step height and frequency control would reflect users' behavioral changes induced by the pseudo-haptic feedback to the output speed better than step frequency control only.

 This study investigates the impact of these three new interaction schemes on WIP performance and user experience (UX), and their synergy through three experiments.
 In Section 2, we introduce related research in terms of each WIP interaction scheme.
 In Section 3, we present an experiment that examines the effects of step height and frequency (SHeF) control on users' WIP control strategies and WIP performance.
 In Section 4, we describe an experiment on the effects of SHeF control and elastic input systems on the performance and UX of the WIP.
 In Section 5, we describe experiments investigating the effects of pseudo-haptic feedback for a virtual slope representation, with SHeF control and elastic input, on the realism of the VE and UX.